abmohajeri/formy/README.md

 # Formy

-The core engine of Formy - a form submission service that sends form data directly to Telegram.
+The core engine of Formy - a form handler service that sends form data directly to Telegram.
 Formy Core provides a secure, scalable backend for handling form submissions with built-in CAPTCHA protection, rate limiting, and domain whitelisting.